codad5/portfolio2/posts/test.md

 ## Why i am doing this

 I have been thinking about this for a while now, i have been thinking about how i can grow as a developer, and i think this is one of the ways i can do that.
 I have been thinking about how i can help others, and i think this is one of the ways i can do that.
-I have been thinking about how i can help myself, and i think this is one of the ways i can do that.

 I also love teaching, and i think this is one of the ways i can do that.
 In the past few months i have been teaching myself how to code, and i have been teaching my friends how to code, and i end up repeating myself a lot teaching them the same things over and over again, so doing this would help me to teach them once and they can read it over and over again.